babakarbab/EU-DREAM_Task2.1/README.md

 # EU-DREAM Project: Task 2.1

-This repository constitutes the files for **Task 2.1 (Component Modeling)** of the EU-DREAM project, providing validated, dynamic system models of household appliances and a residential thermal environment engineered for energy management (Demand Response) analysis.
+This repository constitutes the files for **Task 2.1 (Appliance Modeling)** of the EU-DREAM project, providing validated, dynamic system models of household appliances and a residential thermal environment engineered for energy management (Demand Response) analysis.

 ## Task Overview